 How much Screen Time is Healthy for Kids?

-Based on the recent post on Forbes, if the kids are exposed to more than 2 hours per day on screens (TV, Phone, Tablet etc), then it badly affects their Cognitive skills.
+Based on the recent report from Forbes, if the kids are exposed to more than 2 hours per day on screens (TV, Phone, Tablet etc), then it badly affects their Cognitive skills.
 Also, overexposure to electronic devices will affect the sleep cycle of your kids and reduce their interest in sports or other physical activities.
 For better health, try to limit the Screen Time of your kids to a couple of hours per day.

 Hope, this guide will be helpful for you to set Parental control on your kid’s iOS device.
 Do you have any other questions related to ScreenTime?
 Please feel free to share those on comments.